dan-aksenov/Ansible/README.md

 # ansible
-Some personal ansible playbooks used for small automations.
+Some personal ansible playbooks used for various automations.